 About Spiritual Life

 Chapel: Led by students and the Campus Minister, the weekly chapel services are held in a contemporary and informal setting open to anyone, student, faculty or staff, who wishes to attend.
-Chapel begins with a time of worship through song and then the Campus Minister gives a talk related to students' everyday lives, such as following convictions, friends' influence over your behavior, and relations between the sexes.
-Guest speakers occasionally visit and sometimes there are slide shows, skits, music videos, and games.
+Guest speakers occasionally visit and sometimes there are slide shows, skits, and music videos.
 Chapel meets every Wednesday from 12:10-12:45PM in the Auditorium.

 Service: Part of the goal of the University is to lead students into service, and so the Spiritual Life program encourages the students to discover how they can serve others, following Jesus' example.
 Students are encouraged to serve in their own churches, which represent the entire spectrum of denominations in the region.
 Students are also encouraged to serve their community at large, showing their faith by their deeds.

 Counseling: In conjunction with the university's Counseling Center, the Campus Minister's office is always open for anyone who wishes to come and discuss issues of concern, whether "religious" or not.
 All discussions are strictly confidential.